ps4dr/ps4dr/README.rst

-MSDRP (A Modular and Multi-Scale Drug Repositioning Pipeline)
+MSDRP (A Modular and Multi-Scale Drug Repositioning Workflow)
 =============================================================
 This package comprises a modular workflow designed to identify drug repositioning candidates using multi omics data sets.